-- A minimum cumulative undergraduate GPA of 2.75 or at least a 3.0 cumulative GPA for 12 graduate credits from an accredited institution in order to be admitted in good standing - Earned teaching or administrative license - One academic reference contact required for Wisconsin and Iowa Educational Leadership programs
+- A minimum cumulative undergraduate GPA of 2.75 or at least a 3.0 cumulative GPA for 12 graduate credits from an accredited institution in order to be admitted in good standing - Earned teaching or administrative license

 All requirements for any graduate program in education must be completed within seven years from the date of application to the graduate program.
 Coursework must have been taken within the last seven years from the date of application to be applied to program requirements, with the exception of Iowa Educational Leadership programs which is limited to five years.